 The organisation is an NGO in Special Consultative Status with the Economic and Social Council of the United Nations.

 We work to ensure that lifesaving harm reduction interventions are adequately funded; to monitor gaps and progress globally in the availability of health and social services for people who use drugs; and, to ensure nobody’s rights are violated in the name of drug control.
 This work comes together at our biennial international conference, which is the main global forum for the exchange of information and best practice at the intersection of human rights, drug policy and harm reduction.

 Harm Reduction International is committed to helping achieve a world in which individuals and communities benefit from drug policies, practices and laws that promote health, dignity and human rights.

-The Strategic Plan 2018-2020 pursues our mission through the following strategic objectives:
+The Strategic Plan 2018-2020, extended to 2021 by the HRI board in the context of COVID-19; pursues our mission through the following strategic objectives:

 - To build and share the evidence-base for harm reduction policies, practices and laws

 - To strengthen constituencies and build new allies to advocate for harm reduction and human rights

 - To increase political will to protect, respect and fulfil the human rights of vulnerable individuals and communities, by funding and implementing harm reduction